Bayesian Additive Regression Trees for functional ANOVA model: Proof of Theorem

 and that, for all $\mathbf{x}_1 , \dots , \mathbf{x}_n \in \mathbb{R}^d$ and for all $t \geq \frac{\zeta}{8}$,

 Then,

 \end{lemma}

 First, since $\mathcal{F}_{\xi}^{n}$ depends on the data $\mathbf{X}^{(n)}$, we cannot directly apply Lemma \ref{gyorfi2002distribution}.
-To resolve this problem, as in (\ref{eq:general_space}), we consider a class of linear combinations of binary product trees not necessarily identifiable, which we denote $\mathcal{F}_{\xi,\text{general}}^{n},$ and show that the covering number is of the same order as that of $\mathcal{F}_{\xi}^{n}$.
+To resolve this problem, as in (\ref{eq:general_space}), we consider a class of linear combinations of binary product trees not necessarily identifiable, with split values chosen as scalars in $[0,1]$ that do not depend on $\mathbf{X}^{(n)}$.
+We denote this class by $\mathcal{F}_{\xi,\text{general}}^{n}$ and show that its covering number is of the same order as that of $\mathcal{F}_{\xi}^{n}$.

-For given $S \subseteq [p], \mathbf{s}=(s_{j}, j \in S)$, and $\pmb{\beta}=(\beta_{\mathbf{v}}, \mathbf{v} \in \{-1,1\}^{|S|})$, let $\mathbb{T}^{G}(\mathbf{x}_{S}:S,\mathbf{s},\pmb{\beta})$ be a binary-product tree given as
+For given $S \subseteq [p],\: \mathbf{s}=(s_{j} \in [0,1], j \in S)$, and $\pmb{\beta}=(\beta_{1,j},\beta_{2,j}, j \in S)$, let $\mathbb{T}^{G}(\mathbf{x}_{S}:S,\mathbf{s},\pmb{\beta})$ be a binary-product tree given as

 Note that we do not impose the identifiability condition on $\pmb{\beta}.$ Now, we define $\mathcal{F}_{\text{general}}^{n}$ as